 - Reserving some spaces in our Sidford car park for nearby residents.

-- We'll analyse all the responses and write a results report.
+- We are now going to analyse all the responses and write a results report.

 - We will consider all representations and the results and review our original proposals.